Compression Molding Service for Molded Rubber Parts

 Chloroprene Rubber

 CR commonly known as Neoprene, is a synthetic rubber with excellent weather, ozone, and aging resistance.
-It is widely used in compression molding due to its versatile properties, including good flexibility, high tensile strength, and resistance to oil, heat, and chemicals.
 CR is especially valuable in applications that require durability in challenging environments, such as automotive, electrical insulation, and marine products.

-The material’s excellent flow characteristics allow for compression molding of complex and durable parts, such as gaskets, seals, and protective covers.
+CR compression molding often use to produce complex and durable parts, such as gaskets, seals, and protective covers.
 Neoprene is able to maintain its physical properties over time, even under exposure to environmental stressors.

 SBR